Line alerts details

-Leeds station: Leeds station currently has a one way system in place, please ensure you follow the social distancing measures when moving through the station.
+- Leeds: There is a one way system in place, and the southern entrance is operating as exit only.
+Please ensure you follow the social distancing measures when moving through the station.

-Peterborough station: Between 06:00 and 20:00, there is a one-way system in place at Peterborough station.
+- Peterborough: Between 06:00 and 20:00, there is a one-way system in place.
 To enable easier social distancing, you can enter and exit the station at different points.
 Please follow the signs or ask a member of staff if you are unsure.

 Check before you travel:

-You can check your journey up to and including Sunday 31 May using the National Rail Enquiries real-time Journey Planner
+You can check your journeys on weekdays up to and including Friday 11 December using the National Rail Enquiries real-time Journey Planner

 If you would like to follow this incident on Twitter, please use #COVID19UK